-Latin name: Laothoe populi
+Scientific name: Laothoe populi

-Size: Approximately 70 to 90mm wingspan
+Size: Wingspan from 70mm to 90mm

-Distribution: Found throughout the U.K.
+Distribution: Found throughout the UK.

-Months seen: May to July
+Months seen: May to August

-Food: The adults do not feed, but the caterpillars feed on willows, aspen, sallow and poplars (hence the name).
+Food: The adults do not feed, but the caterpillars feed on willows, aspen, sallow and poplars (hence the name)

-The hind wings stick out in front of the forewings when at rest.
+Special features: Poplar hawkmoths can vary in colour from grey to pinky-brown.
+They look abit unusual because the hind wings stick out in front of the forewings when at rest.
 This is because the moth has no 'frenulum', which is a kind of hook for holding the wings in position.

 These moths are attracted to light at night.